frankhaugen/class-from-dataset/README.md

 Feed tha program with a dataset it recognizes with headers and some data, (min.
 5 lines of data), and it will create a class after doing a "best guess" for which datatype it should use for the diffrent columns, (if it's less than 60% certain, it will deem it a string by default)

 It also checks the method names for "illigal words", (like "var"), and uppercases the first letter

+### Usage
+It uses the csv -file "input.csv", which must have headers and at least 5 lines of data, and creates a class with properies in the "output.txt"-file, (se below for example output)

 ### Testing Dataset
 While testing, this program uses an astronomical dataset, because it has coloumns of varying types of data.